-What does "transgender" or "trans\" mean?
+What does "transgender" or "trans" mean?

-Transgender is a term some people use to describe themselves when their gender identity and sex are different.
-Sometimes you may see "transgender" shorted to "trans" or "trans\", but all these words mean basically the same thing.
-Someone whose body is assigned "female" at birth, but identifies as "male" might identify as transgender.
-Someone whose body is assigned "male" at birth, but identifies as "female" might identify as transgender.
-Some transgender identified people do not identify as male or female.
+Transgender is a term some people use to describe themselves when their gender identity is different than the gender they were assigned at birth.
+Sometimes you may see "transgender" shortened to "trans", but both of these words mean basically the same thing.
+Someone who is assigned "female" at birth, and identifies as "male" might identify as transgender.
+Someone who is assigned "male" at birth, and identifies as "female" might identify as transgender.
+Many transgender people do not identify as male or female.
 Transgender is considered an "umbrella" term because there are many identities that fall under this term.
+Here are a few of the gender identities that fall under the trans umbrella: